The Government Pension Fund Global (GPFG) in Norway

 The objective of the GPFG, as defined in the 1990 Government Pension Fund Act, states that the fund “shall support government saving to finance the National Insurance Scheme's expenditure on pensions and support long-term considerations in the use of petroleum revenues”.
 With such long-term thinking, the GPFG avoids short-term economic instability and secures the longer duration of finite oil wealth.

-In terms of risk limits set by the Ministry of Finance, Norges Bank is required maintain the expected relative volatility – or tracking error – below 1.25 percent.
+In terms of risk limits set by the Ministry of Finance, Norges Bank is required to maintain the expected relative volatility - or tracking error - below 1.25 percent.
 At the end of 2017, the relative volatility was 0.33 percent.

 As of May 2018, the growth of the fund to NOK8.4 billion and the lack of “Dutch disease” to date in the Norwegian economy suggest that the fund is delivering so far, both as an instrument for long-term savings and in its short-term capacity of supporting the sustainable management of oil revenues.

-The first lesson derived from Norway spending its oil revenues in the 1970s and 1980s on the domestic economy in a way that was at times excessive and in practice failed to follow any limiting principles or clear guidelines.
+One such lesson derived from Norway spending its oil revenues in the 1970s and 1980s on the domestic economy in a way that was at times excessive and in practice failed to follow any limiting principles or clear guidelines.

 Norway in the 1980s and 1990s did not present legal or fiscal barriers that could limit the feasibility of the GPFG.
 Moreover, from an HR perspective, suitable resources were designated to support the management of the fund.